The-AI-Alliance/open-trusted-data-initiative/docs/dataset-requirements/dataset-requirements.markdown

 * **Audio:**
 * **Video:** (including optional audio)

-### Categorization

-We will ask you to specify the dataset's _modality_, i.e., is the dataset text-only, images, audio, video, or combinations thereof.
-We also ask you to indicate the target domain (e.g., time series), if any.

 ### Data Quality and &ldquo;Cleanliness&rdquo;

 We support several levels of quality and cleanliness, as follows.
 This list corresponds to stages in our _ingestion_ process: